Separate Ways (Worlds Apart)

 "Separate Ways (Worlds Apart)" is a song performed by the American rock band Journey, recorded for their album Frontiers and released as a single in January 1983.
-It peaked at number eight for six consecutive weeks on the Billboard Hot 100 chart, and spent four weeks at number one on the Top Tracks chart.
+It peaked at number 8 for six consecutive weeks on the Billboard Hot 100 chart, and spent four weeks at number 1 on the Top Tracks chart.
 The song is also well known for its use in the films Yes Man, Tron: Legacy, and in season four of Stranger Things.

-To accompany the song on MTV, the band shot its first concept video.
-It was a difficult experience for a variety of reasons, and received mixed reviews from critics.
-The video was recorded in New Orleans, Louisiana.
+To accompany the song on MTV, the band shot its first concept video in New Orleans, Louisiana.